 I chose to open every year with an Italian film.
 Last year it was There’s Still Tomorrow.
 The Great Ambition is dedicated to Enrico Berlinguer, a very important figure in the history of Italy who was the Secretary of the Communist Party during very difficult years [from 1972-84].
 The deep meaning of his work and of this film was and is democracy – to bring socialist principles into democracy.
 I think that democracy is the key word of our contemporary times.
 Democracy is in danger everywhere, every day.

-This opening film leads us to probably the most relevant world premiere we have this year, Reading Lolita in Tehran, based on the best seller by the Iranian writer.
+This opening film leads us to probably the most relevant world premiere we have this year, Reading Lolita In Tehran, based on the bestseller by the Iranian writer.
 Its Israeli director, Eran Riklis, and the cast of amazing Iranian actresses [including Golshifteh Farahani and Zar Amir] will all be in Rome on the red carpet together.

-Was an opening film about a left wing leader a difficult choice for you to make at a time when a right wing government is in power in Italy?
+Was an opening film about a left-wing leader a difficult choice for you to make at a time when a right-wing government is in power in Italy?

-Given the situation in the Middle East, are there any security concerns around the premiere of Reading Lolita in Tehran?
+Given the situation in the Middle East, are there any security concerns around the premiere of Reading Lolita In Tehran?

 Of course, there will be high level of security, not only for Lolita In Tehran, but also for other screenings which are about or with Jewish people.
 The most famous for us is Liliana Segre, a Holocaust survivor who is 94 now and is a member of the [Italian] Senate.
 She will be giving a press conference, and she will be attending the screening of Liliana, the documentary on her life.
 We also have Sabbath Queen, a very interesting documentary from New York, and Under A Blue Sun by Daniel Mann.

 We can’t be afraid.
 The opening day of the festival, October 16, is the anniversary of the day in 1943 when the ghetto in Rome was invaded by the SS and Jewish people were arrested and taken to camps.
 And this year is the beginning of Sukkot, the Jewish holiday of remembrance.
 We all have to face our contemporary time with the cultural instruments we have.
-We have to stay human and to go on trying to preserve dialogue and respect for everybody.
+We have to stay human and go on trying to preserve dialogue and respect for everybody.

 You seem to have a nice mix of interesting new films, but also some great films from the festival circuit.